jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminal/read/heldfeesof.md

   @notice
   The fees that are currently being held to be processed later for each project.

-  @param _projectId The ID of the project for which the returned fees are being held.
+  @param _projectId The ID of the project for which fees are being held.

   @return An array of fees that are being held.
 */